jesuino/stacker_game_android/README.md

-# stacker_game_android
+# Stacker Game Android

-Porting the Stacker Game to Android
+Porting the Stacker Game to Android.

+For more information see fxapps.blogspot.com